model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 }
 ```

-The proof takes 226 seconds to complete.
+The proof takes 170 seconds to complete (using Kissat as the backend SAT solver for CBMC).

 ## User Experience

 This feature is currently limited to stubbing functions and methods.
 We anticipate that the annotations we propose here could also be used when stubbing types, although the underlying technical approach might have to change.

-Stubs will be specified per harness; that is, different harnesses can use different stubs (the reasoning being that users might want to mock different behavior for different harnesses).
+Stubs will be specified per harness; that is, different harnesses can use different stubs.
+This is one of the main design points.
+Users might want to mock the behavior of a function within one proof harness, and then mock it a different way for another harness, or even use the original function definition.
+It would be overly restrictive to impose the same stub definitions across all proof harnesses.
+A good example of this is compositional reasoning: in some harnesses, we want to prove properties of a particular function (and so want to use its actual implementation), and in other harnesses we want to assume that that function has those properties.

-Users will specify stubs by attaching the `#[kani::stub_by("<original>", "<replacement>")]` attribute to each harness function.
+Users will specify stubs by attaching the `#[kani::stub_by(<original>, <replacement>)]` attribute to each harness function.
+The arguments `original` and `replacement` give the names of functions (as string literals), relative to the crate of the harness (*not* relative to the module of the harness).
 The attribute may be specified multiple times per harness, so that multiple (non-conflicting) stub pairings are supported.
-The arguments `original` and `replacement` give the names of functions, relative to the crate of the harness (*not* relative to the module of the harness).

 For example, this code specifies that the function `mock_random` should be used in place of the function `rand::random` and the function `my_mod::foo` should be used in place of the function `my_mod::bar` for the harness `my_mod::my_harness`: